ipfs-shipyard/js-idm-wallet/README.md

-# js-idm-wallet
+# idm-wallet

-The reference implementation of the IDM Wallet in JavaScript
+The reference implementation of the IDM Wallet in JavaScript.